solana-developers/solana-cookbook/docs/th/integrations/web3auth.md

 ## What is a wallet?

 A crypto wallet is a digital wallet used to interact with the blockchain.
-It allows you to sign, verify, and send transactions.
+It allows you to sign, verify, และ send transactions.
 There are many crypto wallet solutions present on the market, ranging from simple-to-use web apps to more complex hardware security solutions.

-## Social Logins on Solana
+## Social Logins บน Solana

-[**Web3Auth**](https://docs.web3auth.io/) allows users to sign in using their existing Web2 OAuth Providers(Facebook, Google, Twitter etc.) into Web3 dapps.
-It provides a user-friendly and [non-custodial](https://docs.web3auth.io/key-infrastructure/overview) approach to managing assets and identity.
-It removes technical barriers and reduces the learning curve for digital ownership for all users by providing a wrapper around private key management.
+[**Web3Auth**](https://docs.web3auth.io/) allows users to sign in โดยใช้ their existing Web2 OAuth Providers(Facebook, Google, Twitter etc.) into Web3 dapps.
+It provides a user-friendly และ [non-custodial](https://docs.web3auth.io/key-infrastructure/overview) approach to managing assets และ identity.
+It removes technical barriers และ reduces the learning curve for digital ownership for all users by providing a wrapper around private key management.

 ## Integration Guide